bfsgr/webServerPy/README.md

 * The default server port is 35698.
 * The root is configure to return a index.html file in the directory.
-* Every file inside the same folder (and bellow) and should be accessible.
+* Every file inside the same folder (and bellow) should be accessible.

 Lauch it with:
      ``python WebServer.py``